-Inside the gut, millions of microbes populate are associated with many body functions.
+Inside the gut, millions of microbes populate, associated with many body functions.
 This community of microbes is called gut microbiota and lives within our body.
-We would even say that we are more bacteria than human cells.
-As a comparison we are made of ˜ 90% bacteria and ˜ 10% human cells!
+We would even say that we are made up of more bacteria than human cells.
+To put that into perspective, we're talking 90% bacteria and 10% human cells!
 So we have 10 times more bacterial cells in our body than we have human cells.
 (Creepily, some people even argue that “they are not really OUR bacteria, we are THEIR human”).

 - Our microbiome can weigh up to 1.5kg (these microbes are heavy!)

 - 10’s of trillions of microorganisms live in our gut, including 300 to 500 different species of bacteria

 - Two thirds of the human microbiotia are completely unique to each individual.
 This means that the composition of microbiota in your intestine is like a fingerprint (how cool is that?)

 There is no secret formula to having the healthiest gut, as our gut is a very complex system and everyone has different gut issues.
 What we do know is that there are certainly dietary and lifestyle changes that can help you to improve your gut health significantly and feel the amazing difference.

 WHAT CAN WE DO TO SUPPORT OUR GUT?